Delhi Police EOW Cracks Down on Unlicensed Gaming Sites

 The Enforcement Directorate has been quite busy lately on the online gaming front, with lots of work on the notorious Mahadev Online Book (MOB) case, including blocking assets worth ₹580 crore and several other gambling-related cases.

-Hari Shankar Tibrewal, currently based in Dubai but originally from Kolkata, has been identified by the ED as a hawala operator with close links to the Mahadev gambling app and its founders and owner of sportsbooks app SkyExchange.
+The ED has identified Hari Shankar Tibrewal, originally from Kolkata and currently based in Dubai, as a hawala operator with close links to the Mahadev gambling app and the owner of the sportsbook app SkyExchange.

-Cash to the amount of ₹1.86 crore and valuables worth ₹1.78 crore were seized during the latest Search & Seizure operations conducted on the 28th of February in multiple locations in Delhi, Kolkata, Gurugram, Indore, Mumbai, and Raipur.
+During the latest Search & Seizure operations on the 28th of February, authorities seized ₹1.86 crore in cash and valuables worth ₹1.78 crore from multiple locations in Delhi, Kolkata, Gurugram, Indore, Mumbai, and Raipur.

-At the same time, assets valued at ₹580.78 crore, alleged by the ED to be “beneficially owned” by Hari Tibrewal, were blocked under the Prevention of Money Laundering Act (PMLA).
+At the same time, the ED blocked assets valued at ₹580.78 crore under the Prevention of Money Laundering Act (PMLA), alleging that Hari Tibrewal “beneficially owned” the assets.

-Up to the moment, the Enforcement Directorate has made nine arrests linked to the MOB gambling app and estimates that the revenues of the whole syndicate reach ₹6,000 crore.
-A tenth arrest of an alleged key operator, Girish Talreja, was made on the 1st of March.
+Up to the moment, the Enforcement Directorate has made nine arrests.
+Authorities linked these arrest to the MOB gambling app.
+Estimates of the revenues of the whole syndicate reach ₹6,000 crore.
+The Enforcement Directorate made a tenth arrest of an alleged key operator, Girish Talreja.
+The authorities made the arrest on the 1st of March.

-In November last year, a huge scandal broke when allegations surfaced that former Chhattisgarh Chief Minister Bhupesh Baghel had received bribes to the tune of ₹508 crore from the MOB app promoters.
+In November last year, a huge scandal broke.
+It broke when allegations surfaced that former Chhattisgarh Chief Minister Bhupesh Baghel had received bribes.
+The bribes were to the tune of ₹508 crore.
+They supposedly came directly from the MOB app promoters.

-The two founders of the Mahadev app, Sourabh Chandrakar and Ravi Uppal, currently based in Dubai, have also been targeted.
-At the beginning of this year, the ED announced it was sending the necessary documents to the Ministry of External Affairs to initiate the extradition proceedings against the duo.
+The two founders of the Mahadev app, Sourabh Chandrakar and Ravi Uppal are currently based in Dubai.
+They are also targeting the founders.
+The ED announced it was sending the necessary documents to the Ministry of External Affairs.
+This was at the beginning of this year, to initiate the extradition proceedings against the duo.

-In the meantime, ₹123 crores were frozen after search raids in 10 locations in Mumbai, Chennai, and Kochi targeting NIUM India Private Limited.
-According to the ED, the blocked funds belong to shell companies registered in Singapore and are proceeds of crime being laundered and related to illegal online loans, gambling, and betting.
+In the meantime, authorities froze ₹123 crores after search raids.
+Authorities conducted the raids in 10 locations in Mumbai, Chennai, and Kochi.
+They were targeting NIUM India Private Limited.
+According to the ED, the blocked funds belong to shell companies registered in Singapore.
+They are laundering the proceeds of crime.
+The funds are related to illegal online loans, gambling, and betting.

 FIU-IND, Regular capacity building seminar.
 Image credits: FIUI.gov.in

-The Financial Intelligence Unit – India (FIU-IND), the central agency for analyzing financial transaction information, has imposed a hefty ₹5.49 crore fine on PayTM Payments Bank Limited (PPLB) for violating the PMLA.
+The Financial Intelligence Unit – India (FIU-IND) is the central agency for analyzing financial transaction information.
+It has imposed a hefty ₹5.49 crore fine on PayTM Payments Bank Limited (PPLB).
+FIU-IND imposed the fine due to violation of the PMLA.

-On the 31st of January, the Reserve Bank of India (RBI) ordered PPBL to stop accepting deposits and top-ups in user accounts and wallets after the 15th of March due to large-scale non-compliance.
+On the 31st of January, the Reserve Bank of India (RBI) issued an order to PPBL.
+The order read to stop accepting deposits and top-ups.
+This goes for deposits and top-ups to user accounts and wallets.
+The order will be valid after the 15th of March.
+RBI issued the order due to large-scale non-compliance.

-“FIU-IND initiated a review of the Paytm Payments Bank Ltd on receipt of specific information from law enforcement agencies in respect of few entities and their network of businesses engaged in a number of illegal acts, including organising and facilitating online gambling,” a statement by the Union Ministry of Finance said.
+“FIU-IND initiated a review of the Paytm Payments Bank Ltd .
+FIU-IND initiated the review on receipt of specific information from law enforcement agencies.
+Information in respect of few entities and their network of businesses.
+These businesses engaged in a number of illegal acts.
+Including organising and facilitating online gambling.”
+A statement by the Union Ministry of Finance said.

-“Further, the money generated from these illegal operations, i.e. proceeds of crime were routed and channelled through bank accounts maintained by these entities with the Paytm Payments Bank Ltd,” the document added.
+“Further, the money generated from these illegal operations, i.e. proceeds of crime were routed and channelled through bank accounts.
+These entities with the Paytm Payments Bank Ltd maintained the accounts.

 “The penalty pertains to issues within a business segment that was discontinued two years ago.
-Following that period, we have enhanced our monitoring systems and reporting mechanisms to the Financial Intelligence Unit (FIU),” a PayTM spokesperson reacted.
+Following that period.
+We have enhanced our monitoring systems.
+As well as our reporting mechanisms to the Financial Intelligence Unit (FIU).” a PayTM spokesperson reacted.